milankoster/Snake-Q-Learning/deepqlearning/README.md

 Based on these results the average is even a little lower than expected, around 25.

 A future version may benefit from a different training method, such as starting off with a longer body or approaching exploration versus exploitation differently.

+## Code

+The `DeepQEnvironment` inherits from `BaseTrainer` to handle inputs and check safe spots for the state space, which in turn inherits from `BaseSnake` to run the game.

+It gives a reward of 10 points per apple gained, a negative reward of -100 points per death, a reward of 1 per step towards food and a negative reward of -1 per away from the food.

+The `DeepQTrainer` uses the `DeepQEnvironment` to train the model.
+While the snake is alive it takes actions in the environment.
+Depending on the epsilon value, these actions may be random.
+The model is updated using memory replay.

+The `DeepQVisualiser` is used to run a game using an existing model.
+It uses the `DeepQEnvironment` and `BaseVisualiser` for this purpose.